kquilliam/juniper-ex-upgrade-utility/README.md

 - `--user` (required): Username for login.
 - `--password`: Password (can omit for prompt).
 - `--root-password`: Root password for privileged shell operations (can omit for prompt).
 Required for OAM filesystem mounting.
-- `--check`: (default if neither --check nor --commit given) Review and print planned gigether migration configuration, but make NO changes.
+- `--check`: (default if neither --check nor --commit given) Review and print planned gigether migration configuration and show diffs, but make **NO changes**.<br>
+  **When `--check` is in effect, no cleanup (log, snapshot, or storage removal) or software installation/upgrade is performed.**
-- `--commit`: Apply and commit gigether migration configuration, cleanup, and perform software upgrade if required.
+- `--commit`: Apply and commit gigether migration configuration, perform cleanup, and upgrade software if required.
-- `--no-cleanup`: Skip log and snapshot file cleanup stage.
+- `--no-cleanup`: Skip log and snapshot file cleanup stage (meaningful only when not using `--check`).

 ### Examples